amariasm/Getting-and-Cleaning-Data/README.md

       In X are selected only variables related to the mean and standard deviation and had been assigned labels to each variable.

-  3.3 .Uses activity descriptive names to name the activities in the data set Assign Y for each observation activity
+  3.3 Uses descriptive activity names to name the activities in the data set Assign Y for each observation activity

-  3.4 Appropriately labels the activity data set with descriptive names In "join" are assigned to the corresponding labels: Subject, activities, and the different variables mean and std.
+  3.4 Appropriately labels the data set with descriptive names In "join" are assigned to the corresponding labels: Subject, activities, and the different variables mean and std.

   Exported in the working directory in the text file: merged_data2.txt.

-3.5 From the data set in step 4 Creates a second, independent data set tidywWith the average of each varying for each activity and each subject.
+3.5 From the data set in step 3.4 creates a second, independent data set with the average of each variable for each activity and each subject.